Skip To Main Content

 • D3hoops.com Atlantic Region Coach of the Year (2018)

-Jackson's charges made a sixth straight trip to the NJAC semifinals in 2023, taking top-seeded New Jersey City to overtime on the road before coming up just short to end their season with a 17-10 overall record.
+One year earlier Jackson's charges made a sixth straight trip to the NJAC semifinals in 2022-2023, taking top-seeded New Jersey City to overtime on the road before coming up just short to end their season with a 17-10 overall record.
+Setaro earned a third straight All-Conference Second Team nod while Branchizio made her debut with an Honorable Mention selection.

-The Lions went on an exhilarating run to the NJAC championship game as the No. 8 seed during the 2021-22 campaign.
-Julia Setaro was named to the All-NJAC second team, her second straight all-conference nod.
+The Lions went on an exhilarating postseason run during the 2021-22 campaign, advancing all the way to the NJAC Championship game as the No. 8 seed before falling to New Jersey City, 58-52.
+Setaro was named to the All-NJAC Second Team, her second straight all-conference nod.

 Jackson coached TCNJ to a 9-1 record in the 2021 season, when the Lions advanced to the NJAC Semifinals for the fourth consecutive season.
 She coached Shannon Devitt to WBCA First Team All-America honors, which marked the first All-American for the program since Hillary Klimowicz in 2008-09.
 Devitt was also named D3hoops.com Second Team All-Atlantic Region, NJAC Defensive Player of the Year, and First Team All-NJAC.
 Jackson led three of her players to All-NJAC honors in Devitt, Setaro, and Elle Cimilluca.

-In her first season, Jackson led the Lions to the team's first NCAA Tournament appearance since the 2008-09 season.
-She was named NJAC Coach of the Year in 2017-18 and 2018-19.
-Jackson was also named D3Hoops.com Atlantic Region Coach of the Year in 2017-18.
-She has coached 12 All-NJAC performers including five First-Team honorees.
+In her first season, Jackson led the Lions to 22 wins and the team's first NCAA Tournament appearance since the 2008-09 season.

 Jackson came to TCNJ from Princeton University, where she served as assistant basketball coach for the Tigers since June of 2015.
 She has also been an assistant coach at Smith College and the University of Rochester, following her playing career at Williams College.